Who should replace Mike Martin Jr. as FSU baseball HC?

 Why James Ramsey will be the next head coach at Florida State

-One of the issues that has been tossed around in the FSU circles is that the players and Coach Martin did not align on philosophies.
+One of the issues tossed around in FSU circles is that Meat and his players didn’t align philosophically.
 Ramsey presents a much younger option to connect with the players.
-He will command a cheaper contract than most of the other names and would most likely jump at the change of being the head coach at his alma mater.
+He will command a cheaper contract than most of the other names and would most likely jump at the chance to be the head coach at his alma mater.

 Why James Ramsey will not be the next head coach at Florida State

 Experience.
-One of the knocks about Meat is that he did not go elsewhere and earn his stripes before getting the promotion to head coach.
-While Ramsey has the assistant coaching experience and has certainly proved his worth for Georgia Tech in his four years with the program, he lacks the head coaching experience that the Seminoles may desire in their next hire.
+One of the knocks about Meat is that he didn’t go elsewhere and earn his stripes before getting promoted at FSU.
+While Ramsey has the assistant coaching experience and has proven his worth for Georgia Tech in four years, he lacks the head coaching experience that the Seminoles may desire in their next hire.

 Cliff Godwin